J0shhT/gizmos/README.md

 - `Gizmos.Circle` = Draws a 2D circle that is oriented to the camera by default

 ## Notes
-The package uses the same class name as the built-in gizmo class, because of this, you will need to use an alias to point to the right class (`using Gizmos = Popcron.Gizmos`).
+The package uses the same class name as the built-in gizmo class, because of this, you will need to use an alias to point to the right class (`using Gizmos = RuntimeGizmos.Gizmos`).

-The alternative is to make a global class with the same name that redirects all of its calls to Popcron.Gizmos.
+The alternative is to make a global class with the same name that redirects all of its calls to RuntimeGizmos.Gizmos.
 The downside to this is that you will need to be explicit when calling the UnityEngine.Gizmos class if you ever need to.
 Choose your poison.

 ## FAQ
-- **What namespace?** 'Popcron'
+- **What namespace?** 'RuntimeGizmos'
 - **Does it work in builds?** Yes
 - **Is there frustum culling?** Yes, it can be toggled with Gizmos.FrustumCulling
 - **It's not rendering in game!** Check if your gizmo code is in OnDrawGizmos, because this method isnt called in builds, and ensure that Gizmos.Enabled is true